 In the south, the Redwyne Straits and the Arbor divide the Sunset Sea from the Summer Sea to the southeast.
 North of the Arbor is Whispering Sound with Oldtown, Blackcrown, and Three Towers.
 Farther north in the Reach along the Sunset Sea are Bandallon, the Shield Islands, and the mouth of the Mander.

-North of the Iron Islands is a peninsula of the North which includes the Flint Cliffs, Cape Kraken, and Flint's Finger.
+Beyond the Iron Islands is a peninsula of the north which includes the Flint Cliffs, Cape Kraken, and Flint's Finger.
 The Fever River and the Saltspear flow into Blazewater Bay.
 North of the peninsula are the coastlines of the Rills and the Stony Shore.
 Even further to the north are the Bay of Ice and the forests of Bear Island, Sea Dragon Point, and the wolfswood.
 The Sunset Sea continues north beyond the Wall along the Frozen Shore.

 A Clash of Kings